Abizern/nscnlon/content/when-and-where.md

 Group FaceTime.

 ## Where (Post Lockdown)
+_This is here to remind us of how we used to do things before COVID, and what we will get back to afterwards._

 The Fountain & Ink pub conveniently located close to Waterloo, Waterloo East and Southwark stations.
 It' a modern place that does really nice sourdough pizza.
 Other items are available.
 There is also a good selection of beers.

 I have a table reserved from 6:30 usually at the back right, by the windows.
 Just look for the menu on the table that has my name, Abizer, written on it that marks the reservation.